gabrielesh/yokai-senjafuda-01/pages/about.md

 ***The University of Oregon’s collection of senjafuda is one of the largest in the world.*** It includes many senjafuda depicting yōkai.
 This exhibit uses senjafuda to explore yōkai culture, and yōkai to explore senjafuda culture.

 ## Senjafuda collections at the University of Oregon

+These are the digital collections used to making the digital exhibit.
+1. The Star Collection
+2. The Shōbundō collection

+These are categories of ghosts and monsters that are found in the digital exhibit.
+- Kappas
+- Oni
+- Cats
+- Foxes
+- Tengu